Igbo culture: Apprenticeship

 The Igbo have a unique form of apprenticeship in which either a male family member or a community member will spend time (usually in their teens to their adulthood) with another family, when they work for them.
 After the time spent with the family, the head of the host household, who is usually the older man who brought the apprentice into his household, will establish (idu) the apprentice by either setting up a business for him or giving money or tools by which to make a living.

 This practice was exploited by Europeans, who used this practice as a way of trading in enslaved people.
 Olaudah Equiano, although stolen from his home, was an Igbo person who was forced into service to an African family.
 He said that he felt part of the family, unlike later, when he was shipped to North America and enslaved in the Thirteen Colonies.

-The Igbo apprenticeship system is called Imu Ahia or Igba Boy in Igboland which became more prominent in among the Igbos After the Nigerian civil war.
-In a quest to survive the £20 policy which was proposed by Obafemi Awolowo that only £20 be given to every Biafran citizen to survive on regardless of what they had in the bank before the war and the rest of the money were held by the Nigerian government.
+The Igbo apprenticeship system is called Imu Ahia or Igba Boy in Igboland.
+It became more prominent among the Igbos after the Nigerian civil war, in a quest to survive the £20 policy which was proposed by Obafemi Awolowo that only £20 be given to every Biafran citizen to survive on regardless of what they had in the bank before the war and the rest of the money were held by the Nigerian government.

-Petty trade was one of the only ways to build back destroyed communities as well as Farming, but then, farming required time that was not readily available at that moment.

-Basically, most people went into trading.
+Petty trade was one of the only ways to build back destroyed communities as well as farming, but then, farming required time that was not readily available at that moment.
+Essentially, most people went into trading.

 This Imu-Ahia/Igba Boy model was simple, it works in such a way that business owners would take in younger boys which can be relative, sibling or non-relative from same region, house them and have them work as apprentices in business while learning how it works and the secrets of the business.
 After the allotted time for the training was reached, 5–8 years’ time, a little graduation ceremony would be held for the Nwa Boy (the person that learnt the trade).
 He would also be paid a lump sum for their services over the years, and the money will be used to start a business for the Nwa Boy.

 Osu caste system

 Osu are a group of people whose ancestors were dedicated to serving in shrines and temples for the deities of the Igbo, and therefore were deemed property of the gods.
 Relationships and sometimes interactions with Osu were (and to this day, still are) in many cases, forbidden.

-The Osu system can be traced far back to the days of Igbo forefathers when traditional religion was widely common and popular before christianity penetrated the Igbo land, as we had majorly two categories of people; the freeborn, known in Igbo language as Nwadiala and the slaves, known in Igbo as the Osu.

 To this day being called an Osu remains a stigma that prevents people's progress and lifestyles.